 Cascading Style Sheets (CSS) is a style sheet language used for describing the look and formatting of a document.

 CSS3 is the latest version of the CSS (Cascading Style Sheets) still compatible with its earlier versions.
-Its original predecessor, is a style sheet language used for describing the overall look and feel of a document written in markup language.
-Some of the benefits of this latest upgrade are: clean markup, maintainable code with fewer and unnecessary images as well as faster loading pages.
+Its original predecessor is a style sheet language used for describing the overall look and feel of a document written in markup language.
+Some of the benefits of this latest upgrade are clean markup, maintainable code with fewer and additional images as well as faster loading pages.
 As a result, elements of a web page appear more lucid and dynamic.
 Cascading Style Sheets (CSS) is a style sheet language used for describing the look and formatting of a document written in a markup language.
-Unlike CSS 2, which is a large single specification defining various features, CSS 3 is divided into several separate documents called “modules”.
+Unlike CSS 2, which is a single large specification defining various features, CSS 3 is divided into several separate documents called “modules.”

 Some of the new CSS3 modules include: